 Founded in 1974, En Foco makes their work visible to the art world, yet remains accessible to under-serviced communities.
 Through exhibitions, workshops, events, and publications, it provides professional recognition, honoraria, and assistance to photographers as they grow into different stages of their careers.

 En Foco is supported in part with public funds from the New York City, Department of Cultural Affairs, in partnership with the City Council, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and The Andrew Freedman Home.
-Generous support for the exhibition Dos Mundos: (Re)Constructing Narratives is provided by the National Endowment for the Arts, BronxCare Health System, The Joy of Giving Something, Inc., Floyd Lattin & Ward Mintz Fund, Aguado-Pavlick Arts Fund, Sonia L. Lopez, and Margaret Stokes.
+Generous support for exhibitions are provided by the National Endowment for the Arts, BronxCare Health System, The Joy of Giving Something, Inc., Floyd Lattin & Ward Mintz Fund, Aguado-Pavlick Arts Fund, Sonia L. Lopez, and Margaret Stokes.